 Note: The group of projects reflected in this table does not include the Green Line Extension. a Calculations for reduced daily vehicle delay were conducted for a set of projects that exclude several highway projects that were included in the air quality modeling results in Charting Progress to 2040.
-Estimates in this table have been rounded to the nearest hundred.
+This aggregate estimate is based on projected future conditions for project locations and has been rounded to the nearest hundred.